graphdrawing/gd2024/pages/cfp.md

 Submissions of posters on graph drawing, network visualization, and related areas are solicited.
 The poster session will provide a forum for the communication of late-breaking research results (which may also appear elsewhere) to the GD community.
-Authors of posters should prepare an abstract (up to 2 pages in LIPIcs style) that must be submitted together with the poster itself.
+Authors of posters should prepare an abstract (up to 2 pages in LIPIcs style, excluding references) that must be submitted together with the poster itself.
 Details about the traditional **Graph Drawing Contest**, which is held at the conference, are provided at the [website](https://www.graphdrawing.org/gdcontest/contest2024).